Queen's University Law Faculty, Belfast, Northern Ireland, LL.B., Ph.D.

 Law in Times of Crisis: Emergency Powers in Theory and Practice (Cambridge University Press, 2006) (recipient of the American Society of International Law's 2007 Certificate of Merit for a preeminent contribution to creative scholarship) (with Oren Gross)

-Gendered Justice and the Non-State Actors, in Contested Transitions: Dilemmas of Transitional Justice in Colombia and Comparative Experience (Michael Reed Hurtado & Amanda Lyons, eds., International Center for Transitional Justice, forthcoming 2013) (with Catherine O'Rourke)
+Gendered Justice and the Non-State Actor, in Contested Transitions: Dilemmas of Transitional Justice in Colombia and Comparative Experience 115-143 (Michael Reed Hurtado & Amanda Lyons, eds., International Center for Transitional Justice, forthcoming 2013) (with Catherine O'Rourke)

-Advancing a Feminist Analysis of Transitional Justice, in Feminist Perspectives on Transitional Justice: From International and Criminal to Alternative Forms of Justice (Estelle Zinsstag & Martha Fineman, eds., Intersentia, 2013)
+Advancing a Feminist Analysis of Transitional Justice, in Feminist Perspectives on Transitional Justice: From International and Criminal to Alternative Forms of Justice 43-62 (Martha Albertson Fineman & Estelle Zinsstag, eds., Intersentia, 2013)

 Close Encounters of the Female Kind in the Land of Counter-Terrorism, in Gender, National Security, and Counter-Terrorism: Human Rights Perspectives 230-250 (Margaret L. Satterthwaite & Jayne C. Huckerby, eds., Routledge, 2013)